-Pricing & Risk Selection
+1) Pricing & Risk Selection

-This isn’t exactly a new use for predictive analytics in insurance, but pricing and risk selection will see improvement thanks to better data insights in 2019.
+This isn’t exactly a new use for predictive analytics in insurance, but pricing and risk selection will see improvement thanks to better data insights in 2023.
 Given the increased variety and sophistication of data sources, information collected by insurers will be more actionable.

 Why do these data sets help predictive analytics improve pricing and risk selection?
 Because they are largely comprised of firsthand information.
 Data and feedback collected from social media, smart devices, and interactions between claims specialists and customers is straight from the source.
 Data that isn’t harvested through outside channels (such as the typical demographic material used in the past, like criminal records, credit history, etc.) is more direct, and can provide valuable insights for P&C insurers.

-Identifying Customers at Risk of Cancellation
+2) Identifying Customers at Risk of Cancellation

 Predictive analytics in P&C insurance is going to help carriers identify many customers who require unique attention – for example, those likely to cancel or lower coverage.
-More advanced data insights will help insurers identify customers who may be unhappy with their coverage – or their carrier.
+More advanced data insights will help insurers identify customers who may be unhappy with their coverage or their carrier.

 Having this knowledge in hand will put carriers ahead of the game and allow them to reach out and provide personalized attention to alleviate potential issues.
 Without predictive analytics, insurers could miss credible warning signs and lose valuable time that could be used to remedy any issues.

-Identifying Risk of Fraud
+3) Identifying Risk of Fraud

-Using predictive analytics, carriers can identify and prevent potential fraud before it happens, or to retroactively pursue corrective measures.
-Many insurers turn to social media for signs of fraudulent behavior, oftentimes using data gathered after a claim is settled to monitor insureds’ online activity for red flags.
+Using predictive analytics, carriers can identify and prevent potential fraud before it happens, or retroactively pursue corrective measures.
+Many insurers turn to social media for signs of fraudulent behavior, using data gathered after a claim is settled to monitor insureds’ online activity for red flags.

 Predictive analytics tools can anticipate an insured’s needs, alleviating their concerns and improving their relationship with their carrier.
 It can also contribute to tighter management of budgets by employing forecasted data regarding claims, giving insurers a strategic advantage.

-Identifying Outlier Claims
+6) Identifying Outlier Claims

-Predicative analytics in insurance can help identify claims that unexpectedly become high-cost losses — often referred to as outlier claims.
+Predictive analytics in insurance can help identify claims that unexpectedly become high-cost losses — often referred to as outlier claims.
 With proper analytics tools, P&C insurers can review previous claims for similarities – and send alerts to claims specialists – automatically.
 Advanced notice of potential losses or related complications can help insurers cut down on these outlier claims.